Press "Enter" to skip to content

 “…I had heard whispers over many years about a chamber of female divinity that was said to exist somewhere west of the Shannon, but I could find no reference to it in any book or journal.
 Then, finally, two years ago I stumbled upon the chamber, as some in the local community in Tulsk, Co Roscommon, had chosen to make it public again.
 It’s a cavern called Oweynagat in which an ancient goddess energy is said to reside…When the time was right, they were able to point small groups of individuals towards a tiny opening beneath a hawthorn tree in the bank of a field that led to it.
 The field is down a narrow laneway, apparently leading nowhere.”

 These are dark days.
 Sometimes, before dusk, I walk across the street from my house to sit alone in the field.
 After a while, I feel vibrations coming from a great distance through the earth into my body.
 The movements remind me there are places where the goddess lives, even in these times.
 I imagine they are hidden safe houses where she appears.
 They are not written down in books or recorded in databases – they’re hidden in plain sight – maybe through that small opening among trees that could be a fox’s den.
-Except it would open to a much bigger place, where from time to time over many centuries, people have sat in silence, holding each other’s hands, listening to the slow, soft whisper of time passing.
-They are listening for the long story, the one that opens up and folds back, further and further back, into the past until they reach the roots.
+Except it opens to a much bigger place, where from time to time over many centuries, people have sat in silence, holding each other’s hands, listening to the slow, soft whisper of time passing.
+They are listening for the long story, the one that opens up and folds back, further and further into the past until they find themselves at the roots.

 In the dark and stillness, I feel afraid.
 I don’t have time for this.
 I check my phone, but there is no signal.
 I’m off the grid.
-But I’ve already begun to sense the vibrations extending in all directions from where I stand, which is in an ordinary field beside the bike path.
+But I’ve already begun to sense vibrations in all directions from where I stand, which is in an ordinary field beside the bike path.
 It’s as if I always suspected this place was here, and somehow found that fact reassuring.
-I have to force myself to stay still and not run back to the house, to resist the urge to get back to business.
+Right now, I have to force myself to stay still and not run back to the house.
+And resist the urge to get back to business.
 Because this place is deep and asks a lot of me.
 But I know the world is at stake now.
-Maybe it’s always been, but we’ve reached the tipping point.
+Maybe it’s always been, but we’ve reached a tipping point.
 We need the goddess who loves gentle creatures, like my little dog who lies in a patch of sunshine on the floor.
 I love to look into his glassy eyes and smell the warmth of his fur.
 I need to visit the goddess.
 I must let time take me back and further back, all the way to its roots.

 To help me deal with panic attacks and flashbacks that I now experience more often because of the pandemic, someone gave me an info sheet called the “Distress Tolerance Handout.”
 In it, I found a page called Cold Water Can Work Wonders:

-When you put your full face into cold water . . . or you put a zip-lock bag with cold water on your eyes and upper cheeks, and hold your breath, it tells your brain you are diving underwater.
+“When you put your full face into cold water . . . or you put a zip-lock bag with cold water on your eyes and upper cheeks, and hold your breath, it tells your brain you are diving underwater.
 This causes the “dive response” to occur.
 (It may take 15–30 seconds to start.)

 Your heart slows down, blood flow to nonessential organs is reduced, and blood flow is redirected to the brain and heart.
 This response can actually help regulate your emotions.
-This will be useful as a distress tolerance strategy when you are having a very strong, distressing emotion.
+This will be useful as a distress tolerance strategy when you are having a very strong, distressing emotion.”

 I tucked this information away somewhere in my memory – maybe I’ll give it a try some time, I thought